 The average repayment ratio for the Bank's housing loan portfolio is 27.5%.
 Some 80.7% of the Bank's mortgage portfolio were granted to borrowers with a repayment ratio under 35% (the average repayment ratio for these borrowers is 23.6%).
 Some 16.0% of the mortgage portfolio were granted to borrowers with a repayment ratio of 35% to 50% (the average repayment ratio for these borrowers is 39.8%).
-Some 3.0% of mortgages were granted to borrowers with a repayment ratio of 50% to 80% (the average repayment ratio for these borrowers is 59.6%), and only 0.3% were granted to borrowers with a repayment ratio over 80% (the average repayment ratio for these borrowers is 92.5%).
+Some 3.0% of mortgages were granted to borrowers with a repayment ratio of 50% to 80% (the average repayment ratio over 80% (the average repayment ratio for these borrowers with a repayment ratio over 80% (the average repayment ratio for these borrowers is 92.5%).